 Ahead of us was the ferry port, where the lorries were just about to board.
 We went down to the boat ramp in front of it and boarded the boat.

-On the same landing, there is a booth selling beer lao and cigarettes.
+On the same landing, there is a booth selling Beer Lao and cigarettes.
 It is a good idea to use up any surplus Lao kips here.
 We bought six cans of Lao beer, although it was a tiny bit more pricey than in the shops.
 Much cheaper than Thailand though!

 There are no foreigners on the boats, just Lao people going to Thailand to sell vegetables and fish, and Lao people out shopping.
-We waited for a while and until the boat was full.
+We waited for a while until the boat was full.
 Finally, it was time to say goodbye to Laos.

 Foreign currency exchange with other passengers on the boat